Assess the Role of International Affairs in Reducing Racial Inequality

 [T]he South African government deserved the world’s understanding, rather than scorn, for its policy of apartheid.

 As said, it may be that the history of the decline and fall of racial inequality in America can be written from a purely internal point of view.
 Certainly from the period before the 1920s, America existed in a completely ‘Westphalia’ system.
-It could behave in on way at home and preach as it pleased in the world at large.
+It could behave as it pleased at home and preach as it pleased in the world at large.
 But from the 1920s, and especially from the 1940s, the old order of foreign relations began to break down, and a country’s internal affairs became relevant to its foreign policy.
 Bearing in mind what has been said above, it is a valid hypothesis to say that the peculiar state of American international relations after the Second World War had some bearing on its internal policies regarding racial equality.

 From President Monroe’s seventh annual message to Congress, 2nd December 1823 – available at: http://avalon.law.yale.edu/19th_century/monroe.asp